eclipse-sumo/sumo/docs/web/docs/Tutorials.md

     These tutorials assume minor computer skills.
 If you run into any questions please read the page [Basics/Basic Computer Skills](Basics/Basic_Computer_Skills.md).

 # Beginner Tutorials
-* [Tutorials/OSMWebWizard](Tutorials/OSMWebWizard.md) - setting up your first scenario with only some clicks using osmWebWizard.py
+* [Tutorials/OSMWebWizard](Tutorials/OSMWebWizard.md) - Setting up a scenario with just a few clicks using osmWebWizard.py; getting a network from OpenStreetMap
-* [Tutorials/quick start](Tutorials/quick_start.md) - a more complex tutorial with [NETEDIT](NETEDIT.md); first steps in SUMO
+* [Tutorials/quick start](Tutorials/quick_start.md) - A more complex tutorial with [NETEDIT](NETEDIT.md); first steps in SUMO
-* [Tutorials/Driving in Circles](Tutorials/Driving_in_Circles.md) - Work with netedit; define a flow; let vehicles drive in circles using rerouters
+* [Tutorials/Driving in Circles](Tutorials/Driving_in_Circles.md) - Work with [NETEDIT](NETEDIT.md); define a flow; let vehicles drive in circles using rerouters
 * [Tutorials/SUMOlympics](Tutorials/SUMOlympics.md) - Create special lanes and simple traffic lights in netedit, more about flows and vehicle types, working with vehicle
 * [Tutorials/Autobahn](Tutorials/Autobahn.md) - Build a highway, create a mixed highway flow, visualize vehicle speed, save view settings
 * [Tutorials/Manhattan](Tutorials/Manhattan.md) - Build a [Manhattan mobility model](https://en.wikipedia.org/wiki/Manhattan_mobility_model)

 # Advanced Tutorials
-* [Tutorials/Hello Sumo](Tutorials/Hello_Sumo.md) - the simplest net and a single car set up "by hand"
+* [Tutorials/Hello Sumo](Tutorials/Hello_Sumo.md) - The simplest net and a single car set up "by hand"
 * [Tutorials/ScenarioGuide](Tutorials/ScenarioGuide.md) - High level outline of the steps needed to build a simulation scenario
-* [Tutorials/HighwayDetector](Tutorials/HighwayDetector.md) - how to create a highway scenario based on induction loop data
+* [Tutorials/HighwayDetector](Tutorials/HighwayDetector.md) - How to create a highway scenario based on induction loop data
-* [Tutorials/FundamentalDiagram](Tutorials/FundamentalDiagram.md) - how to compute a fundamental diagram with SUMO
+* [Tutorials/FundamentalDiagram](Tutorials/FundamentalDiagram.md) - How to compute a fundamental diagram with SUMO
-* [Tutorials/PT from OpenStreetMap](Tutorials/PT_from_OpenStreetMap.md) - shows how to create a runnable public transit scenario entirely from [OpenStreetMap](https://www.openstreetmap.org/)
+* [Tutorials/PT from OpenStreetMap](Tutorials/PT_from_OpenStreetMap.md) - Shows how to create a runnable public transit scenario entirely from [OpenStreetMap](https://www.openstreetmap.org/)

 # TraCI Tutorials
 These tutorials use the [Python-TraCI Library](TraCI/Interfacing_TraCI_from_Python.md) for interfacing a python script with a running [SUMO](SUMO.md) simulation.

-* [Tutorials/TraCI4Traffic Lights](Tutorials/TraCI4Traffic_Lights.md) - an example for how to connect an external application to SUMO via TraCI for traffic lights control
+* [Tutorials/TraCI4Traffic Lights](Tutorials/TraCI4Traffic_Lights.md) - An example for how to connect an external application to SUMO via TraCI for traffic lights control
-* [Tutorials/TraCIPedCrossing](Tutorials/TraCIPedCrossing.md) - an example for building a pedestrian-actuated traffic light via TraCI
+* [Tutorials/TraCIPedCrossing](Tutorials/TraCIPedCrossing.md) - An example for building a pedestrian-actuated traffic light via TraCI

 # Other